 Welcome to Talk of the Town.
-Great to see you!
-Pop the kettle on, grab the biscuits and share with us your bookish posts and news!
+Good to see you back again this week – so pop the kettle on and share with us your lovely bookish news!

 Publisher: Black & White Publishing

 Driven by a passion for all things gin and whisky-related, Sean Murphy writes for The Scotsman extensively on the subject.
 He can also sometimes be found behind the bar at the world famous Potstill bar in Glasgow where he continues to enhance his gin and whisky knowledge built up over six years advising customers from all over the world on the wonders of our national drinks..

 We’re looking forward to another busy linkup this week and hearing all about your bookish news.

 If you would like us to RT your post on Twitter, tag Shaz (@shazgoodwin) or myself (@bookboodle) and we’ll share your tweet.
 If you’re sharing this post and can add @bwpublishing that would be fab.

 Giveaway! everyone who links up on either Shaz’s or my linky post each month will be entered for a monthly book giveaway.
 The winner will be randomly selected and the book will be sent directly from Black & White Publishing.

 We’re delighted that Black & White Publishing are continuing to sponsor Talk of the Town – thank you.

 Black & White Publishing was founded in 1999.
 Since then, they’ve grown into one of Scotland’s leading independent publishers with over 300 books in print across a variety of genres.
 Committed to publishing the best books from the most talented writers in the UK and beyond they produce an extensive range of titles, including general non-fiction, biography, sport and humour, as well as selected fiction, young adult and children’s books.